-Lover's tower, which is about a half hour hike through the woods from Lover's Lake.
-It is one of the best spots to enjoy the scenery on the Taiwan's Northern Coast.
-It is definitely a must visit on your next trip to Keelung.
+Lover's Tower, which is about a ten hike through the woods from Lover's Lake.
+It is one of the best spots to enjoy the scenery on Taiwan's Northern Coast.
+It is definitely a must-visit on your next trip to Keelung.

 This blog is about the Lover's Tower in Keelung.
 For more information about Lover's Tower at Tamsui Fisherman's Wharf, click here.

 The name "Lovers Lake" comes from the fact that there are actually two lakes, one larger and one smaller, so they are like a couple in love.

 The sandstone that forms the area was created between 10 and 20 million years ago and was pushed out of the sea along with northern Taiwan thousands of years ago.

 In the past, the area was run by a private company, which went out of business.
 Recently the Keelung City government has taken over control and has installed a trail that circles the lake.